defi-wonderland/handbook/sites/wonderland/docs/testing/checklist.md

 ### Number of fuzz runs

 The whole point of fuzzing parameters in an unit test is to cover a range of values, lowering the number of runs goes in the exact opposite direction.
-This can be a codebase-threatening issue as fuzzed unit tests are written differently than their non-fuzzed equivalent: we all assume boundary values (0, 1, max, max - 1, etc.) are being handled by the fuzzer, and don’t write hedge cases tests anymore.
-This doesn’t end up well if the fuzzer does not have enough runs to explore these (cf the mod 10 example at the bottom of the [onboarding documents](https://www.notion.so/1739a4c092c7801c9b54d0aa53471ee9?pvs=21))
+This can be a codebase-threatening issue as fuzzed unit tests are written differently than their non-fuzzed equivalent: we all assume boundary values (0, 1, max, max - 1, etc.) are being handled by the fuzzer, and don't write hedge cases tests anymore.
+This doesn't end up well if the fuzzer does not have enough runs to explore these (cf the mod 10 example at the bottom of the [unit and integration testing](unit-integration.md#fuzzed-variables))

 ```solidity
 // Good